Himalayan Yoga Academy

 The role of insulin

-Before the advent of insulin replacement therapy, the diagnosis of diabetes was equivalent to a death sentence; its victims rapidly wasted away and did from starvation.
-They drowned in a sea of sugar.
-Insulin has certainly saved or prolonged many lives in the past fifty years.
-However, in the intervening decades it has been recognized that insulin therapy has certain drawbacks, as well as the inconvenience of lifelong dependence on daily injections.
-In recent years, yogic science has been found to offer an effective alternative treatment in controlling diabetes, especially before complications set in.
+Before insulin replacement therapy, diagnosing diabetes was equivalent to a death sentence, as victims quickly wasted away and died from starvation, drowning in a sea of sugar.
+Insulin has undoubtedly saved or prolonged many lives over the past fifty years.
+However, over time, people have recognized that insulin therapy has certain drawbacks, including the inconvenience of lifelong dependence on daily injections.
+In recent years, yogic science has proven to offer an effective alternative treatment for controlling diabetes, especially before complications arise.

 Holistic Management of diabetes

 The first important principle is nutrition.
 Many diabetics are overweight.
 This often causes the body’s tissues to become resistant to the effects of naturally secreted insulin.
-Evidence shows that a diet high in protein and low in carbohydrates assists in increasing muscle bulk (which increases insulin sensitivity) and thus helping to diminish the fat mass.
+Evidence shows that a diet high in protein and low in carbohydrates assists in increasing muscle bulk (which increases insulin sensitivity) and thus helps to diminish fat mass.
 These changes alone can eliminate diabetes in some sufferers.
-In addiction, a number of nutrients assist in improving the process of sugar metabolism and prevention of damage to the eyes, the nervous system, the kidneys, and the cardiovascular system, which are inevitable in any diabetic patient.
-These include vitamin C, lipoic acid, magnesium, zinc, chromium picolinate, vitamin E, B complex and selenium.
+In addition, several nutrients assist in improving the process of sugar metabolism and prevention of damage to the eyes, the nervous system, the kidneys, and the cardiovascular system, which are inevitable in any diabetic patient.
+These include vitamin C, lipoic acid, magnesium, zinc, chromium picolinate, vitamin E, B complex, and selenium.

 The Yogic Alternative

 When medical science claims diabetes is incurable, many studies have proven that it responds very well to yogic management.
-In clinical trials, newly diagnosed diabetics have reduced blood sugar to normal levels and insulin dependent diabetics have been able to either discontinue insulin usage completely or have been able to considerably reduce their insulin consumption.
-The newly diagnosed diabetic has excellent prospects of completely controlling and correcting his condition if he adopts yogic practices and lifestyle under guidance.
+In clinical trials, newly diagnosed diabetics have reduced their blood sugar to normal levels.
+While insulin-dependent diabetics have either discontinued insulin usage completely or significantly reduced their insulin consumption.
+Newly diagnosed diabetics have excellent prospects of completely controlling and correcting their condition if they adopt yogic practices and lifestyle under guidance.

 Yoga does not accept that a lifestyle based on excessive consumption of rich food, obesity and lack of exercise is a natural or desirable state.
 To simply prescribe insulin or other drugs to counteract the effects of an unhealthy lifestyle is a disease promoting rather than a health promoting practice.
 The yogic treatment of diabetes is directed at the underlying causes of the disease as well as to its symptoms.
 It is based on the internal readjustment of the whole organism through stimulation of the body’s own regenerative processes.